 AppVille will build your idea for $15,000, HappyAppy will build your app for $17,000 and SmartDev comes in at $50,000.

 Well, what's next?
 Why are they so far apart?
-In this scenario it’s likely that the first 2 companies are only estimating the features you asked for, and the third company is estimating what you could actually need to bring the idea to market.
+In this scenario, it’s likely that the first 2 companies are only estimating the features you asked for, and the third company is estimating what you could actually need to bring the idea to market.
 This is a common occurrence.

 Can you afford that?
-It's time to take a step back and evaluate if you can make a return on your investment quickly enough; whether you want to spend that much money at all; or worst, what corners you have to cut to get the app to fit into the original $17,000 budget.
+It's time to take a step back and evaluate if you can make a return on your investment quickly enough; whether you want to spend that much money at all; or worse, what corners you have to cut to get the app to fit into the original $17,000 budget.
 Do you have enough confidence in your idea to spend over twice the original budget?

 This scenario happens all the time and it makes me mad.
 The requirements gathering phase should be an exchange of ideas.
 It should be beautiful and creative, iterative, and most importantly, it should give you all the information you need to make a good decision about moving forward with your project.